barneyhill/ASOptimizer/README.md

 06/12/2024 - The code for chemical engineering and the corresponding experimental data are publicly available for reference and use.

 To access ASOptimizer, we have developed a web server that runs ASOptimizer on the backend and provided free access to it.
-You can access it through the following link: http://asoptimizer.s-core.ai/
+You can access it through the following link: [http://asoptimizer.s-core.ai/](http://asoptimizer.s-core.ai/) *(will be released by the end of December).*

 > **ASOptimizer consists of a database and two computational models: *sequence engineering* and *chemical engineering***.